ENG 501 - Structure of the English Language

 Hours: 3

-A survey of the historical development of children's literature in relation to its cultural, intellectual, and political contexts.
-Could include how writers changed paradigms for and perceptions about "childhood" and "children's literature" by developing literature that entertained and instructed young readers as well as how conditions of print culture, political change, and social status influenced the delivery and reception of the genre.
+This course is a survey of the historical development of children's literature in relation to its cultural, intellectual, and political contexts.
+This course may include topics such as how writers changed paradigms for and perceptions about "childhood" and "children's literature" by developing literature that entertained and instructed young readers as well as how conditions of print culture, political change, and social status influenced the delivery and reception of the genre.

 Hours: 3